Embed from Getty Images

 I will not be touching Sainsburys with a barge pole this Christmas.
 This advert is disgusting.
 It is completely out of context.
 The truce football happened in December 1914 just after the war started and before the real horrors started.
 Yes, it really happened.
 But Hitler was really nice to (non-Jewish) children.
 So why not show an advert showing Hitler being nice to children without mentioning the Holocaust?
 That’s how ridiculous and distasteful it is.
 The British Legion thing is not only a fig leaf, they are seeking to burnish their image by being involved with the British Legion while drawing people in to spend more money.
 The whole thing is utterly disgusting.

-.
+A bizarre story.
 To coincide with the G20 meeting in Australia, Putin sent three of his warships to hover in international waters nearby.

 But what I found amusing is that Australia sent out three naval ships to meet the Russians.
 One of them, HMAS Paramatta (pictured above) contacted the biggest Russian cruiser, Varyag, to conduct a communications exercise, called a “COMMEX”, which involves testing mutual radio communications, signal flags and semaphore lights.
 This was apparently carried out in a friendly spirit.
 “The Russians have responded happily to the exercise,” a government source said.